mui/material-ui/docs/src/pages/guides/api/api-de.md

 ### Verteilt

-Props supplied to a component which are not explictly documented, are spread to the root element; for instance, the `className` property is applied to the root.
+Props supplied to a component which are not explicitly documented are spread to the root element; for instance, the `className` prop is applied to the root.

 Angenommen, Sie möchten die Wellen im `Menüelement` deaktivieren.
 Sie können das Ausbreitungsverhalten nutzen: